Duane Peters: Biography

 Peters is credited for popularizing, or in his words "inventing" many tricks, such as the "acid drop" into a pool/bowl, the "layback grind", the "Indy air", the "Sweeper", the "backside layback grind revert", the "fakie hang-up" (a.k.a.
 "Disaster"), the "invert revert", the "fakie thruster", and the "loop of death", a full 360-degree rotation in a specially designed loop.
 He also, along with Neil Blender, helped to evolve the footplant into the more dynamic fastplant.

 Peters was named Transworld Skateboardings "Legend" in 2003.
 He is a professional skateboarder who rides for Pocket Pistols Skates.
 In May 2005, Black Label Skateboards released a biographic film, entitled Who Cares: The Duane Peters Story.
 A second documentary, planned by HavocTV, and intended to focus on the supposed path to sobriety of Peters girlfriend Corey Parks, was publicized but failed to appear.
-In 2006, a sober Peters had a cameo in the Joan Jett video Androgynous, directed by Morgan Higby Night.
+In 2006, a sober Peters had a cameo in the Joan Jett video "Androgynous", directed by Morgan Higby Night.

 Along with skateboarding, Peters is a well-known punk rock singer.
 He has formed bands such as the US Bombs, Political Crap, Die' Hunns (also known as Duane Peters and The Hunns), Duane Peters Gunfight, and Exploding Fuckdolls.
 He was formerly connected with two defunct record labels: Disaster Records, (owned by Patrick Boissel of Alive Records), and – later – Indian Recordings (owned by Ponk Media).

 In 2000, Peters formed Duane Peters and The Hunns with Rob Milucky (previously of The Grabbers and The Pushers).
 Within two years, the band released three albums and undertook both national and European tours.
 At a The Damned show in 2002, Peters met Corey Parks, who had just left her previous band, Nashville Pussy.
-Parks joined Duane Peters and the Hunns on bass guitar and soon the band changed their name to Die Hunns because she was the worst bassist and the band was going to die.
+Parks joined Duane Peters and the Hunns on bass guitar and soon the band changed their name to Die Hunns.
 Die Hunns recorded a fourth album entitled Long Legs, Die' Hunns, and embarked on another tour.

 Personal life

-Peters' 20-year-old son, Chess (Chelsea) Peters, was killed in a car accident on July 6, 2007.
+Peters' 20-year-old son, Chelsea "Chess" Peters, was killed in a car accident on July 6, 2007.

-Duane has one child with Corey Parks, a son named Clash Peters.

-Duane Peters has never been married, despite rumors, he was never married to Corey Parks.
+In February 2014, Peters was charged with assaulting his girlfriend at their home in Long Beach, California.
+He was sentenced to five years probation after pleading guilty to the charge, and also ordered to attend a domestic violence counseling program, 60 days of community serviced and to stay away from the victim for 10 years.